 Same procedure as every year, James.

-If we’re lucky, there’s plenty of snow on the ground, and some head for the forest trails for a spot of cross country skiing before dinner.
+If we’re lucky, there’s plenty of snow on the ground, and some head for the forest trails for a spot of cross-country skiing before dinner.
 Back home, dinner is served about 5pm, with the children becoming increasingly impatient as the meal wears on, since present opening time is immediately afterwards.
 Rarely do you find kids less interested in dessert than on Christmas Eve.

 Lunch on Christmas Eve is rice porridge with an almond hidden in the pot.
-Whoever gets the almond wins a prize, usually a chocolate-coated marzipan pig.
+Whomever gets the almond wins a prize, usually a chocolate-coated marzipan pig.
 Dinner – well, you’d think we’d be tired of the strange foods by now.
 No no!
 The most common Christmas Eve dinner is ribbe with all the trimmings.
 And there’ll be plenty of leftovers for the week ahead.

 Christmas morning is for trying out your new toys, preferably outdoors: skis, snowboards, skates, sledges.